saransappa/Dino-Run/README.md

 # Dino-Run
-A simple and colorful dinosaur game.
+A simple and colorful dinosaur game written in python.

+# Dependencies
+- PyGame

+# Author
+- Saran